Rahul-Codebase/Polling-System/README.md

-# Polling-System-Java-GUI-Application
+# Java GUI Application for Polling Systems

-The Online Polling System is a Java application which has important features related to GUI and database properties that determine the software requirements for this project.
-This  project is meant for small scale voting processes like college elections or feedback forms.
+This project's software needs are determined by the Online Polling System, a Java application with significant GUI and database properties.
+This project is intended for feedback forms or small-scale voting procedures like college elections.
-In  this project, we will provide an online tool to vote on various questions submitted by the administrator/organizer.

-This application provides an easy and simple way to both administrator and voters in the collect polling process.
-In this application, voters can give their votes to the options that are already provided.
-The administrator can add all the details of the candidates with the selected department.
-The administrator can view all the details of the candidates and if necessary, he can delete the details of the candidate.
-All the details of the voters can be view in a combine form which makes the work of the administrator easy in analyzing the votes.
+This program offers administrators and voters a quick and easy way to get involved in the polling process.
+Voters can select from the options that are already available in this application.
+When assessing the votes, the administrator's job is made easier by the ability to display all of the voter details in one convenient format.

-Prerequisite: MySQL connector must be kept in the root directory of the project or must be added as an external library if using Intellij IDEA.
+Prerequisite: The MySQL connector needs to be stored in the project's root directory or, if using Intellij IDEA, installed as an external library.